Security Risk Assessment Guide

 Tools and Resources

 HHS Security Risk Assessment Tool: The Office for Civil Rights provides a free downloadable SRA tool at healthit.gov.
+It walks you through each Security Rule requirement manually, but requires significant time and HIPAA expertise to complete correctly.

 After the Assessment